 We want a seat at the table.
 Every table at which the balance of power, privileges, obligations and advantages between women and men, girls and boys is discussed and decided.

-In this era of Inclusiveness and Diversity and Respecting All Points of View and Valuing Partnerships and Honoring Stakeholders, it really is quite astonishing how thoroughly men's experiences, points of view and opinions on what Gender Equality should look like have been excluded, dishonored and disrespected — in fact demonized to justify what should have been a negotiation but has in fact so far been a shakedown.
+In this era of Inclusiveness and Diversity, and Respecting All Points of View, and Valuing Partnerships, and Honoring Stakeholders, and Looking for the Win-Win, it really is quite astonishing how thoroughly men's experiences, points of view and opinions on what Gender Equality should look like have been excluded, dishonored and disrespected — in fact demonized to justify what should have been a negotiation but has in fact so far been a shakedown.

 Making sure we did not have a seat at the table assured women that they would have to put nothing on the table, that no one would be in a position to challenge their insistence that the flow of privileges and advantages would be unilateral, entirely from us to them.

 We want — and we will take — the time and opportunity to speak freely and assemble our own one-sided list of wants, needs and demands about which we will feel no more obligation to be balanced and empathic toward women than women have been toward us.
 The ideas on Our-Comeback under the headings of #ourcmbk and Toxic Femininity will be only a start.

 Then, in our new seat at the old table, we will engage in a long overdue discussion with women to assert our ideas of what truly healthy and fair relationships between the sexes look like.

 And that will be much more fun... and much more fair... than it’s been, especially for young men, since just about forever.